Olecko County

-Olecko County (powiat olecki) is a unit of territorial administration and local government (powiat) in Warmian-Masurian Voivodeship, northern Poland.
+Olecko County (powiat olecki) is a unit of territorial administration and local government (powiat) in Warmian-Masurian Voivodeship, north-eastern Poland.
 Its administrative seat and only town is Olecko, which lies 135 km east of the regional capital Olsztyn.

 When powiats were re-introduced in the Polish local government reforms of 1999, the present Gołdap and Olecko Counties made up a single entity (called powiat olecko-gołdapski or Olecko-Gołdap County).
 This was divided into two in 2002.

-The county covers an area of 873.83 km2.
-As of 2006 its total population is 34,215, out of which the population of Olecko is 16,169 and the rural population is 18,046.
+The county covers an area of 873.57 km2.
+As of 2024 its total population is 31,863, out of which the population of Olecko is 15,617 and the rural population is 16,246.

 Neighbouring counties

 Olecko County is bordered by Gołdap County to the north, Suwałki County to the east, Ełk County to the south and Giżycko County to the west.

 Administrative division

 The county is subdivided into four gminas (one urban-rural and three rural).
 These are listed in the following table, in descending order of population.